snonux/gemtexter/README.md

 I might or might not implement those:

-* Automatic ToC generation.
 * Templating of .gmi files (e.g. insert %%TOC%% to Gemtext files as well).
 Could also template common .gmi page headers and footers.
+Could also insert bash code here.
-* Automatic sitemap generation.
+* Automatic ToC generation.
+* Sitemap generation.
 * More output formats.
 Gopher?
 Groff?
 Plain text?
 PDF via Pandoc? .sh with interactive menus?
+* External CSS file for HTML (so that the style doesn't need to be included in each HTML page again)